 What is Nursing Home Abuse and Neglect?

-Nursing home abuse and elder abuse is a growing problem in America.
+Nursing home abuse and elder abuse is a growing problem in Kansas City, Missouri and nationwide.
 Elder abuse is any intentional action or inaction by a caregiver that creates a serious risk of harm (even if not intended) to a vulnerable elder.
 Failure to provide necessary and adequate care is still a form of neglect and abuse.
 The following are some of the most common examples of nursing home abuse and neglect: